animesh10/electrode-gitbook/chapter1/quick-start/get-started.md

 * `gulpfile.js`

   A file that stores all your Gulp configurations.
-We will explore this more in[Getting Started: Intermediate](http://www.electrode.io/docs/create_reusable_component.html).
+We will explore this more in [Getting Started: Intermediate](http://www.electrode.io/docs/create_reusable_component.html).

 * `package.json`